Clutter Holding You Hostage ?

 Start with one room.
 Try not to tackle multiple rooms at once, you’ll get distracted.
 If you find an item that should be in another room put it in a pile just outside that room.
 You can take it to the proper room when you are finished.

-Organizing like with like
+Organizing Like with Like

 Give everything a home or a proper place for things – it’s a good idea to store like with like (batteries, camping supplies, photos).
 For example, keep all stationary in one place.
 Stationary tends to drift throughout a house, somehow accumulating.

-Out of sight, out of mind
+Out of Sight, Out of Mind

 When I work with clients I suggest that we move items straight into the trunk of my car.
 Items are then either dropped off at the dump or a charity organization.
 For my client’s it’s out of sight and gone quickly and easily – the decision has been made.
 One quick stop and there goes the clutter that holds you back.
 Oh wow, it can be that easy!